 The money granted from Make Dreams Real made it possible for 15 classrooms of children to receive 8 hours of dance instruction for eight weeks.
 The eight weeks of dance instruction culminated in a performance showcasing the students at the Gallo Center for the Arts.
 Some exceptional students were also offered in-depth dance education classes during the school year as well.

-Youth Center
+Teen Center

 Established in 1948, the Modesto Gospel Mission boasts a rich history of offering support and services to individuals in Stanislaus County.
 Going beyond typical assistance, the Mission extends a helping hand to some of the most vulnerable members of our community.
 The Youth Center is accessible to all local youth five days a week and offers a range of activities from 2:30 p.m. to 7 p.m.
 On Friday evenings, from 9 p.m. to 11 p.m., it hosts a program called G.A.T.E.
 (God’s Anointed Teen Event), providing a safe space for local teenagers to gather instead of being on the streets.
 The Youth Center aims to create a nurturing environment for children and families, focusing on their overall well-being.
 Collaborating with local organizations, it offers various activities like devotions, coping skill sessions, book clubs, and indoor and outdoor recreational activities.
 These activities aim to promote personal growth, self-esteem, and community engagement.

-Recording Arts Music Summer Camp
+Summer Recording Arts Camp

 The grant from Make Dreams Real Foundation pays for kids from low income families to be able to attend a music technology camp designed and run by the non-profit Modesto Sound (Recording | Live Sound | Education) organization.